datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions2

 Find all of the lines that *don't* contain the word `molar` in the spring data, and show their line numbers.
+(Again, run a single command from your home directory.)

 *** =hint3